 Canada emphasizes that one could say the desire to help the poor has nothing to do with “morality.”
 In fact, he avers, is in the country’s best interest to help these kids: it will save money on the costs of social programs for the poor, and add tax money from more workers.

-Fittingly, the book ends with the creed that the students of the Promise Academy recite (try to overlook the split infinitive in deference to the good sentiments expressed):
+Fittingly, the book ends with the creed that the students of the Promise Academy recite:

-Note: As of the author’s writing in June, 2009, Congress did not yet approve the White House’s request for planning grants to go to community-based non-profits interested in applying to start a Promise Neighborhood.
+Note: As of the author’s writing in June, 2009, Congress had not approved the White House’s request for planning grants to go to community-based non-profits interested in applying to start a Promise Neighborhood.